PolishKebab/MCRControl/README.md

 1. Translate to english
 2. Add Plugins
-3. Role permissions to commands
+3. Role dependent permissions to commands

 ==========================